andrewplummer/Sugar/CAUTION.md

   - `Object.equal` is renamed to `Object.isEqual` in both the static and instance method types.

 - Level: Major
-  - `String#has` is now removed in favor of `String#contains` to be in compliance with the ES6 spec.
-For more complex string checking, use `String#match` with standard regexes instead.
+  - `String#has` is now removed in favor of `String#includes` to be in compliance with the ES6 spec.
+The ES6 method only accepts a string as input, however Sugar enhances this method to allow regexes (can be opted-out).

 - Level: Major
   - `Date.past`, `Date.future`, `Date.utc.create`, `Date.utc.past`, and `Date.utc.future` are all deprecated.
-Instead, pass an options object as the last argument to `Date.create` with the equivalent properties.
+Instead, pass an options object as the second argument to `Date.create` with the equivalent properties.
 For example: `Date.create('March', { future: true, fromUTC: true, locale: 'ja' })`, etc. Additionally, the `utc` parameter is now `fromUTC` and a new parameter `setUTC` has been added to clear up confusion about what the flag was doing. `fromUTC` assumes the input to be UTC but the output is a normal Javascript local date. `setUTC` sets an internal flag which tells Sugar to use utc methods like `getUTCHours`.

 - Level: Major
   - `Date#utc` is now `Date#setUTC`, and now requires explicitly passing `true` as the first argument to set the flag to true.